 The different stages in the user journey funnel

-A user’s journey through an app can be broken down into myriad stages, from first launch, to the first session, to day 2, and beyond.
+A user’s journey through an app can be broken down into various stages, from first launch, to the first session, to day 2, and beyond.
 In the context of iOS 14, “beyond” means not more than several days from install for reasons we’ll talk about ahead.

 Each stage of the funnel carries its own considerations for when to display the ATT prompt: